*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 Here are some of the good and the not-so-picture-perfect parts about van life from my own experience and of those I’ve met on the road.

-First Things First: Is It Legal to Live in a Van?
+First Things First: Is Living in a Van Legal?

 The answer to this question is both yes and no. How could living in a van be illegal yet legal at the same time?
 It really just depends on where you’re at.